-Total cost of revenue increased \$53.1 million, or 49%, from \$108.1 million for the year ended December 31, 2020 to \$161.2 million for the year ended December 31, 2021.
-This increase was primarily the result of an increase in payments to sellers on our platform due to the growth in our buyer base and increased activity by existing accounts on our marketplace.
+Total cost of revenue increased \$72.3 million, or 45%, from \$161.2 million for the year ended December 31, 2021 to \$233.5 million for the year ended December 31, 2022.
+This increase was primarily the result of an increase in marketplace cost of revenue and increase in supplier service costs of revenue due to our acquisition of Thomas.
+Total cost of revenue from marketplace and supplier services for the year ended December 31, 2022 was \$216.3 million and \$17.2 million, respectively.

+Marketplace cost of revenue was driven by increased payments to suppliers on our platform due to the growth in our buyer base and increased activity by existing accounts on our marketplace.
+Our supplier services cost of revenue increased primarily as a result of our acquisition of Thomas in December 2021.